k3rnel-paN1c5/Delta/README.md

     flutter run
     ```

-The app will launch, allowing you to select an image and view the resulting depth map rendered with a "viridis" colormap.
+The app will launch, allowing you to select an image and view the resulting depth map rendered with a viridis/grayscale colormap.

+## 🐛 Bug Reports & Feature Requests

+Have a bug or a feature request?
+Please open a new issue via the [Issues tab](https://https://github.com/k3rnel-paN1c5/Delta/issues).